 Hover the mouse over the charts and tables to reveal further details.

 These graphics are best viewed in full screen by clicking the box icon to the bottom-right of the tables.

 You can export a PDF version of the selected view by selecting the download icon under the dashboard.

-Click here for the executive summary: Tracking the Progress 2019: National Sexually Transmissible Infections Strategy
+Click here for the executive summaries: Tracking the Progress: National Sexually Transmissible Infections Strategy